AlexanderRhodenUom/Printable-Kinematic-Structures-for-Teaching/README.md

 # Printable-Kinematic-Structures-for-Teaching

-This is repository for the development of 3D printed teaching aids for robotics.
-In the hopes that this provides a physical analogue for intuitive understanding of transformations acting within 3D space.
+This is a repository for the development of 3D-printed teaching aids for robotics.
+We hope that this provides a physical analogue for intuitive understanding of transformations acting within 3D space.

-The project status is important if the project is still in development.
-Use the file to mention planned changes and the development direction or indicate the completion date of the project.

-The requirements on the development environment for integration

-A guide to installation and use

-A list of technology used and any links to further information related to this technology

-Open-source projects that the developers independently modify or expand should be contained in a section on “desired collaboration” in the readme.md file.
-How should problems be handled?
-How should developers advance the changes?

-Known bugs and any bug fixes:
+Currently, the focus of these aids is to support the understanding of concepts related to:
+  - Frame Transformation (Rotation around an axis in 3D space, Translation across an axis in 3D Space).
+  - Forward kinematics.
+  - Robotic Structures.
+  - The DH parameterization convention.

+## Project Status and Current Goals
+TBC

+## Desired Collaboration
+TBC

 ## Printing Settings
 ## Assembly Instructions

+## FAQ and Known Issues
 FAQ section with all previously asked questions:

+Known Issues:

+## Software Utilised
+A list of technology used and any links to further information related to this technology

 ## License
 CERN Open Hardware Licence Version 2 - Permissive